 Around the stadium, the stone fixtures and roses make you feel like you've gone back an era in college football history while still enjoying all of the modern amenities of today's stadiums.
 As you walk down the tunnels and glimpse the field, linger for a moment and soak in the view of one of the most classic fields in football.

-The UCLA fans do a pretty solid job of filling the stadium, but they still generally fail to reach capacity.
-While passionate, they are definitely a notch below the elite fan bases in the country in terms of numbers and noise.
-The stadium itself is beautiful and full of new fixtures from a recent renovation, but the spread out bowl design doesn't hold sound well.
+Though UCLA fans do a pretty solid job of filling the stadium, games rarely do sell out, even when crowds exceed 70,000 plus.
+While passionate, they are definitely a notch below the rabid fan bases in the country in terms of numbers and noise.
+The stadium itself is beautiful but the spread out bowl design doesn't hold sound well.
 The raucous crowd can sound a bit far away and the bands at halftime can be difficult to hear when you're not seated right down on the field.
 That being said, the traditions are all there.
 From the UCLA 8-Clap to the walk to the field behind the UCLA flag bearers, it's a great college football experience through and through.

 The neighborhood immediately around the stadium is unique in its relation to the Rose Bowl.
 You won't see the iconic stadium as you're winding through traffic.
 Instead, you'll be in quaint neighborhoods with streets lined with palm trees and beautiful homes.
 Suddenly the expanse of the Rose Bowl parking lot opens up in front of you on the valley floor with the celebrated Rose Bowl sign visible on the front of the bowl.
 It almost seems a hidden gem that is a part of the beautiful surrounding landscape.

-In terms of finding some good food options, Pasadena has plenty and is only a quick jump across the highway to the south.
-Barney's LTD, Bar Celona or Buca di Beppo are popular food options to try, although there will be no shortage around that Pasadena area.
-Just down the road in Glendale there are countless more food options, but my favorite in the area is here as well.
+In terms of finding some good food options, Old Town Pasadena has plenty and is only a quick jump across the highway to the south.
+Bar Celona or Buca di Beppo are popular food options to try, although there will be no shortage around that Pasadena area.
 Slater's 50/50 is a restaurant with a huge selection of local beers, but the specialty here is the bacon theme.
 Almost everything has bacon in it, and the 50% bacon burgers are absolutely spectacular.

 The hardcore UCLA fans are as loud and engaged as any fans in the country.
-Signs, cheers, light blue pom-poms and passion are all a part of the experience.
+Signs, cheers, blue and gold pom-poms and passion are all a part of the experience.
 Tailgate is raucous and large and the student section is huge and wild.
 These are all great things that make for a quintessential college football experience.
 However, UCLA may actually be a victim of the older and larger Rose Bowl, no matter how classic of a venue it is.
-The stadium rarely sells out, and typical of any team in the Los Angeles market, there are a lot of fans there more for the spectacle than for the team.
-The wide bowl shape means that the loud areas can seem far away and more muted than they deserve to be.
-Basically, to be truly elite in 92,000 seat stadium, there need to be 92,000 seats filled with passionate fans.
-Instead you'll see a lot of fans leaving early to beat the horror of the traffic jam postgame.
+Due to various factors, particularly its distance from campus, the stadium even during a good year for UCLA football rarely sells out.

 At any cost, you have to go once.
 It's the Rose Bowl.
-Ticket prices are generally about average, ranging from $30-$40 all the way up to $100 or so.
-Parking is the same with the ability to park for anywhere from $20 to $100 (yes, there was a $100 area using private residences for those desperate to escape traffic).
-Food is surprisingly affordable for such a historic venue, especially one in Southern California.
-Overall, a UCLA game at the Rose Bowl can be quite a deal, and one you shouldn't pass up.
+There is plenty of history inside this storied venue.
+Ticket prices are generally about average, ranging from $30-$40 all the way up to $100 or so, especially when UCLA is hosting it's crosstown rival USC.
+Parking is the same with the ability to park for anywhere from $25 per car to $50 for RVs.
+Due to The Rose Bowl's capacity, tickets for even the biggest games are generally available up to kickoff.

 I could go on and on about the nuances that make the Rose Bowl so worthy of a visit.
 If you have the luxury of attending the annual rivalry with Southern Cal for the Victory Bell in its bi-annual trip to the Rose Bowl, that's a must do.
 How often do you get to cross off the Rose Bowl from your bucket list while attending one of the better rivalries in college football?

-The view from the Rose Bowl is absolutely worth mentioning again.
-I'll dub it myself as the "Best Sunset in College Football."
-That alone is just about worth the price of admission.
+The view from the Rose Bowl is stunning, with the San Gabriel Mountains in the distance.
 Be sure not to skip the Court of Champions as you enter the gates.
-As a passionate college football fan, I could have spent an hour here reading through the Rose Bowl plaques and soaking in the tradition.
-While you're at it, look up.
-The lit up "Rose Bowl" sign with the giant rose is one of the most recognizable logos of any stadium anywhere in the world.
+The "Rose Bowl" sign with the giant rose is one of the most recognizable logos of any stadium anywhere in the world and makes for a great photo opportunity.
 All of this lets you know that you're entering a site of sports legends that transcends just football.

-In the mold of Fenway Park in Boston, Wrigley Field in Chicago, Lambeau Field in Green Bay and so many other historic locations, you can almost feel the ghosts of heroes past in the Rose Bowl.
+In the mold of Soldier Field in Chicago, Lambeau Field in Green Bay and so many other historic locations, you can almost feel the ghosts of heroes past in the Rose Bowl.
 Despite its age and flaws, the Rose Bowl is and will continue to be one of the legendary sports venues in any sport.
 For that reason alone, you should plan a visit.